-The NOEC is the highest concentration of ambient receiving water or effluent in which no adverse effects are observed in the aquatic test organisms.
+The NOEC is the highest concentration of ambient water or effluent in which no adverse effects are observed in the aquatic test organisms.
 The EC25 is a point estimate of the toxicant concentration that would cause an observable effect in 25 percent of the test organisms.

-The NOEC and EC25 endpoints are applied as an effect at a certain concentration of either effluent or ambient receiving water.
-Because water quality objectives are intended to protect beneficial uses in undiluted ambient receiving waters, a water quality objective would therefore need be applied as 100 percent ambient receiving water.
-If the NOEC is used for establishing a chronic water quality objective the chronic toxicity water quality objective would be:
+The NOEC and EC25 endpoints are applied as an effect at a certain concentration of either effluent or ambient water.
+Because water quality objectives are intended to protect beneficial uses in undiluted ambient waters, a water quality objective would therefore need be applied as 100 percent ambient water.
+If the NOEC is used for establishing a chronic numeric water quality objective the chronic toxicity water quality objective would be:

-The NOEC shall not be less than 100 percent ambient receiving water.
+The NOEC shall not be less than 100 percent ambient water.

 If the EC25 is used for establishing a chronic water quality objective the chronic toxicity water quality objective would be:

-The EC25 shall not be less than 100 percent ambient receiving water.
+The EC25 shall not be less than 100 percent ambient water.

 The California Ocean Plan expresses acute and chronic water quality objectives in acute toxicity units (TUa) and chronic toxicity units (TUc).
 These toxicity units are derived using either a NOEC, EC25, or an LC50.
 Under this option the acute and chronic water quality objectives could be expressed as 0.3 TUa and 1.0 TUc, as similarly expressed in the California Ocean Plan, and as recommended by U.S. EPA in the Technical Support Document.

 The acute toxicity water quality objective could be based on a point estimate approach, such as an LC50.
-An LC50 is the concentration of ambient receiving water or effluent that would cause death in 50 percent of the test organisms.
+An LC50 is the concentration of ambient water or effluent that would cause death in 50 percent of the test organisms.
 U. S. EPA has recommended an acute criterion maximum concentration of 0.3 TUa (U.S. EPA 1991).
 The Technical Support Document defines acute toxicity units as TUa = 100/ LC50.
 This objective is compatible with high dilution waters and has been incorporated into the California Ocean Plan as an objective.
 However, this objective would not be protective of inland surface waters that have little or no dilution or mixing because an acute objective of 0.3 TUa is not achievable without dilution.
 An issue with using a point estimate to develop an acute water quality objective is that an objective relying on a lethal concentration or acute toxicity units has not been developed for waters with low dilution or no dilution available.
 Since California has several effluent dominated water bodies, an acute effluent limit would need to be developed that would be compatible with waters where no dilution or mixing is available.
 The Water Board would need to establish the protective level for acute toxicity by establishing a lethal concentration (LCx) of less than an LC50, which could be used for an acute water quality objective.

-For both chronic and acute toxicity, the application of this approach for the California non-permitting programs, such as SWAMP, would require these programs to conduct all toxicity tests with multiple concentrations (i.e., dilutions of the receiving water).
-This requirement would add additional cost to these programs.

 The water quality objectives in this option would rely on either a NOEC statistical approach or a point estimate approach.
 These approaches are discussed in options two and three of Issue C. The advantages and disadvantages of these statistical approaches are discussed under those options.